A year after Maui’s deadly fires, the hills are still filled with flammable grass

 “What happened in Lahaina has made us way more sensitive to the issues of evacuation than we were beforehand,” Firestein says.
 “So it’s a high priority for us to deal with the vegetation, especially near the roads.”

 As a result, the neighborhood homeowners association passed new rules that require cutting back flammable vegetation near houses, especially overhanging branches or invasive shrubs, like the haole koa.
-The plant was originally brought to the island for cattle feed, but spreads prolifically and is covered in dry, six-inch seed pods that become flaming embers in high winds.
+The plant was originally brought to the island for cattle feed, but spreads prolifically and is covered in dry, 6-inch seedpods that become flaming embers in high winds.

 Despite the new awareness, Firestein says it took several attempts to pass the rules.
 Some neighbors were concerned about the additional landscaping costs.